 Step 3.
 Initial Focus and Composition.

-Step 4: Refine Focus and Composition
+Step 4: Fine Focus and Check Depth of Field

 Step 5.
 Lock Down the Camera